Music of Ethiopia: Religious and secular music

 Religious music is very important and plays significant role to Ethiopian Orthodox society.
 The term mezmur is instinctively denotes an Ethiopian Orthodox Tewahedo music.
 There are also wide range of Islamic music.
 Protestant music also plays a dominant role since booming its distribution via CDs in 2000s, and recently it evolves from digital downloads.

 Some Ethiopian religious music has an ancient Christian element, traced to Yared, who lived during the reign of Emperor Gebre Meskel (Son of Kaleb of Aksumite Empire) in the 6th century.
 Yared was considered the father of Ethiopian-Eritrean traditional music as well as he composed chant or Zema and the use in liturgical music.
 Zema is divided into three chant modes: Ge'ez, Ezel and Araray.
-Manzuma developed around 1907.
-Sung in Amharic and Oromo most notably in Dire Dawa, Harar and Jimma where Ethiopian Muslims reside.
+Manzuma, which developed around 1907, is sung in Amharic and Oromo most notably in Dire Dawa, Harar and Jimma where Ethiopian Muslims reside.
 In the Ethiopian Highlands, traditional secular music is played by mostly itinerant musicians called azmaris, who are regarded with respect in Ethiopian society.

+Role of Digital Streaming

+Since the 2010s, Ethiopia’s music industry has undergone significant transformation with the rise of digital platforms such as YouTube and Spotify.
+Contemporary musicians like Teddy Afro, Betty G, and Rophnan have introduced modern interpretations of traditional sounds, blending Ethio-jazz, hip hop, and electronic influences.
+This digital shift has expanded Ethiopian music’s global reach and provided new opportunities for artists to engage with diaspora audiences.